Millions of Americans struggle with digestive disorders, many of which are linked to imbalances in the microbiome.

-How can running and exercise help with gut issues?
+Can exercise, and specifically running, help with lingering gut issues?

 Exercise helps protect the gut lining

-Although many common digestive issues, such as IBS and Candida, are associated with reduced microbial diversity in the intestines, the causes are still not known with certainty.
+Although many common digestive issues, such as IBS and Candida, are associated with reduced microbial diversity in the colon, the causes are still not known .
 Some researchers are starting to blame a condition called “leaky gut,” characterized by the slow breakdown of the intestinal lining, for a host of these modern ailments.
 (R)

 What exactly is leaky gut?